 8 - Social media management apps

-If you are have multiple social media accounts you know how time consuming they can be to keep up with and manage.
+If you have multiple social media accounts you know how time-consuming they can be to keep up with and manage.
 Save yourself some time by planning out and scheduling your social media content in advance.

 9 - Virtual receptionists, Virtual Assistants etc